-High court upholds cash-free bail in Illinois, takes effect in September
+High court upholds cash-free bail in Illinois, which takes effect in September

 The Kankakee County judge’s ruling did not block implementation of the law, set to take effect on Jan.
 1, 2023.
 The ruling sent the issue directly to the Supreme Court, which stopped its implementation while promising a quick resolution.

-Theis ordered that the halt on the law be lifted 60 days after Tuesday’s opinion, on Sept.
+In her opinion of the case, known as Rowe v.
+Raoul, Theis ordered that the halt on the law be lifted 60 days after Tuesday’s opinion, on Sept.
 18, 2023.

+“Our constitution creates a balance between the individual rights of defendants and the individual rights of crimes victims,” Theis wrote.
+“The act’s pretrail release provisions set forth procedures commensurate with that balance.”

+New Jersey essentially eliminated cash bail in 2014, replacing it with a risk assessment process which gauged the potential danger to the community a defendant posed if released.
+In Illinois, judges have the same discretion in multiple instances that involve violent or other serious crimes.

 In spring 2020, the Illinois Supreme Court Commission on Pretrial Practices strongly endorsed bail reform, noting that found that a defendant who can’t afford bail sees his or her life unravel within days — loss of a job, loss of child custody, health problems without access to medication.